 - chili flakes (optional, to taste)

-- Trim both ends off the cucumbers and then use a rolling pin or other heavy object to crush the cucumber into bite-size pieces.
+- Trim both ends off 325 grams cucumber and then use a rolling pin or other heavy object to crush the cucumber into bite-size pieces.

-- Toss the cucumber with the salt and let this sweat for about 10 minutes.
+- Toss the cucumber with ¼ teaspoon salt and let this sweat for about 10 minutes.

 - Once the cucumber has released some water and becomes limp, use your hands to squeeze out any excess water and transfer it to a dry bowl.

-- Add the sesame oil, soy sauce, toasted sesame oil, and optional ingredients, and toss to coat evenly.
+- Add 1 teaspoon sesame oil, 1 teaspoon soy sauce, 1 tablespoon toasted sesame seeds, and chili flakes, and toss to coat evenly.
 Serve immediately.